-During a luxury Everest Base Camp trek, you will be staying in high-end lodges or teahouses, rather than tents.
+During a luxury Everest Base Camp trek, you will stay in high-end lodges or teahouses rather than tents.

 These lodges and teahouses offer comfortable private rooms with en-suite bathrooms, hot showers, and heating.

-Some may also have additional amenities such as a bar, restaurant, or rooftop views.
+Some may also have amenities such as a bar, restaurant, or rooftop views.

 The lodges and teahouses are located in the villages along the trekking route and provide a unique opportunity to experience local culture and hospitality.